Frequently Asked Questions

 What is Cal Poly’s plan to ensure campus health and safety?

-Cal Poly’s campus community has an extremely high vaccination rate — above that of the surrounding communities.
-The university will continue to offer COVID-19 testing for students who are symptomatic or exposed.
-In addition, masking indoors is strongly recommended (though not required at this time), and all campus community members are urged to practice appropriate hygiene.
+Cal Poly’s campus community has a high vaccination rate compared to surrounding communities.
+The university will continue to offer COVID-19 testing for students who are symptomatic at Campus Health and Wellbeing, and will also continue surveillance and exposure notifications for students and employees.

 What sanitation and safety protocols are in place for classrooms and office spaces on campus?

-Cal Poly’s Facilities Operations team will provide pre-COVID-19 cleaning protocols.
+Cal Poly’s Facilities Operations team provides pre-COVID-19 cleaning protocols.
 Cleaning frequencies for classrooms are daily spot cleaning, including disinfecting high-touch surfaces, and weekly thorough cleaning.

 Lab spaces will have trash pick-up and touch point disinfection performed daily with a more thorough cleaning performed weekly.
 Some lab spaces may have different cleaning routines depending on the nature of the course (e.g., workstations that are exclusively used by one student throughout the quarter).
 Lab owners should reach out to Facilities to schedule a meeting to determine the need, frequency, and circumstances of the change in cleaning routine.